postmanlabs/newman/DIR_COMMANDS.md

 Commands:
-  dir-add-folder [options] <folder-path>                      Add a folder to directory based Postman collection in the given path dir-add-request [options] <request-path>                    Add a request to directory based Postman collection in the given path dir-create [options] <collection-path>                      Create a directory based Postman collection in the given path dir-export [options] <postman-collection-file>              Convert a Postman collection file into its directory representation dir-export-import-check [options] <postman-collection-file> Check if an export followed by import results in same collection dir-import [options] <collection-dir>                       Convert a Postman directory representation into a postman collection
+  dir-add-folder [options] <folder-path>                      Add a folder to directory based Postman collection in the given path dir-add-request [options] <request-path>                    Add a request to directory based Postman collection in the given path dir-collection-create [options] <collection-path>           Create a directory based Postman collection in the given path dir-export [options] <postman-collection-file>              Convert a Postman collection file into its directory representation dir-export-import-check [options] <postman-collection-file> Check if an export followed by import results in same collection dir-import [options] <collection-dir>                       Convert a Postman directory representation into a postman collection